Recently added item(s) ×

 The Problem

-Creeping buttercup is a troublesome weed particularly in poorly drained soil that is difficult to control and can quickly smother grass in lawns and plants in beds and borders.
-It can also deplete the land of potassium and may cause a allelopathic effect on any neighbouring plants.
+Creeping buttercup is a troublesome weed particularly in poorly drained soil that is difficult to control, and can quickly smother grass in lawns, and plants in beds and borders.
+It can also deplete the land of potassium and may cause an allelopathic effect on any neighbouring plants.
 It mainly spreads by seed but can also grow from small pieces of rooting stem.
 It spreads by sending out runners that creep across the surface of the lawn/soil and develops tough anchoring roots at several points along the way.

 For more information regarding controlling Creeping Buttercup, please get in touch with our sales team on 01522 246491.